open-contracting/infrastructure/docs/reference/schema.md

 ### Document

-For each document the following structured information may be provided.
+For each document the following structured information can be provided.

 ```{jsonschema} ../../build/current_lang/project-schema.json
 :pointer: /definitions/Document